Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 How much are property prices expected to increase in Abu Dhabi in 2026?

-As of early 2026, Abu Dhabi property prices are expected to increase by around 5% to 8% over the full year, with our central estimate at approximately 6.5%.
+As of 2026, Abu Dhabi residential property prices are expected to increase by about 16% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Abu Dhabi.